 Last week I was entering decks into the site as I usually do and I came across the following deck that won a Premier Event piloted by MTGO user Parasprite.

-This was actually my first encounter with the Golgari Control list we're going to go over today.
+encounter with the Golgari Control list we're going to go over today.
 I didn't know about Kevin or his list or Sam Black's showcasing of it until just a few days ago, though as you can tell they are nearly identical save for less than ten cards.
 Now like I said, the deck won a Premier Event, and usually that would be enough to give me pause, but in addition to this feat, on the very next day, the same exact deck, by the same exact pilot, ended up placing third in a Magic Online PTQ consisting of 299 players.

 Yup.
 That was about all I needed to know.
 I couldn't wait to fire this bad boy up and get some games in.